Adopting A Dachshund

 So you've decided you want to adopt a rescue dachshund?

-Penelope and Maggie Part of being a responsible pet owner is doing breed research to determine if a particular breed is right for you and your family.
+Part of being a responsible pet owner is doing breed research to determine if a particular breed is right for you and your family.
 We encourage all of our adopters to research the Dachshund breed before you consider adopting one of our dogs.
 Below is a series of questions that are designed to help you determine if a Dachshund is the right dog for you.
 This list is not all inclusive, but rather points to some characteristics that have lead many Dachshunds in to rescue and shelters.
 Not all Dachshunds possess all of the behaviors listed, and some possess none of them, but the behaviors are not uncommon in the Dachshund breed.
 Think about each of the questions and the impact that a Dachshund behaving as described may have on you and your family's life.
 We hope that after your self examination that you do determine that a Dachshund is the perfect dog for you, but if not, don't despair.
 There are plenty of dog breeds to choose from, but please do your research on any breed before you adopt.
-An excellent site to begin your breed research
+An excellent site to begin your breed research.

 Are you aware that Dachshunds are usually not good with strangers?
 They will often bark at strange people, dogs, cats, or just about anything that moves.
 Dachshunds also love to let you know when an intruder has entered their domain.
 That intruder may take the form of a person, an animal, or even a leaf.
 Are you prepared for a dog that barks at a doorbell ringing on the TV, or even at a leaf rolling across the driveway?

+Did you know that Dachshunds may not be well suited to a home with small children?
 If you have small children in your home, please inquire about how any dog behaves around children before you adopt.
 Keep in mind that many dachshunds are injuried by accident by small children by either picking them up wrong, falling on them or tripping over them.
 Young children, under 5 should never be left unattended with a small dog and we will not adopt to families with children under the age of 5 yrs.

 Are you aware that many Dachshunds particularly do not like large dogs?
+They may get snappy with them or try to dominate them.

 Did you know that you can never trust your Dachshund off leash?
 Because many Dachshunds maintain a strong prey drive, it is not uncommon for a Dachshund to see something interesting, and take off in an instant.
 You may not be able to call them back until they are ready to come back!
 From the many heartbroken owners of Dachshunds we find this to be very true.
 You maybe have had dachshunds for many years off leash and outside a fenced in yard and not had this happen but that doesn't mean it won't, better to be safe than sorry like the many we've spoken too.
 Keep YOUR dog on a leash at all times when outside a fenced-in area.